Why Hotel Daily Report Detail Matters!

 Now this is key!

-Your Daily Revenue Report Module/Application is the gatekeeper into your accounting system regarding sales!
+Your Daily Revenue Report is the gatekeeper into your hotel accounting system like Hotel Investor Apps

 This is the entry point for all the activity from your Point of Sale Systems (food and beverage outlets like Squirrel or Aloha) AND your Property Management Systems (this is the front desk system like Fosse, OnQ, Opera, StayNTouch, etc).